The chemotherapy drug oxaliplatin is normally given together with other drugs to treat pancreatic cancer.

 - or feeling short of breath.

-An allergic reaction needs treating straight away, so if you have any of these, tell your chemotherapy team.
+A reaction needs treating straight away, so if you have any of these or any other unusual symptoms, tell your chemotherapy team.

 What are the side effects of oxaliplatin?

-Your chemotherapy team should give you an emergency number to call if you are unwell, or if you need information about any side effects.
+Your chemotherapy team should give you a 24 hour emergency number to call if you are unwell, have any signs of infection, or if you need information about any side effects.
 Your nurse will explain when to use this number.
 If you haven’t been given a number, ask your nurse about this.

 Common side effects

 Oxaliplatin can increase your risk of getting an infection.
-An infection is an emergency if you are having chemotherapy, and needs to be treated straight away.
+An infection is an emergency if you are having chemotherapy and needs to be treated straight away.
+Signs of an infection include:

 Tingling and numbness in your fingers and toes

 Oxaliplatin can affect the nerves in your hands and feet, which can cause tingling and numbness (peripheral neuropathy).
-This normally gets better after your treatment, but for some people it may never go away.
+This normally gets better after your treatment finishes, but for some people it may never go away.
+This can feel worse in the cold, so wrap up warm if you are going outside.
 Talk to your chemotherapy team if you have any tingling or numbness in your fingers or toes.

 Feeling or being sick (nausea or vomiting)